PrimeSolar/docs/README.md

 docs is an open-source project.
 I am committed to a fully transparent development process of the project and appreciate highly any contributions.
 Whether you are helping me fix bugs, proposing new features or spreading the word &mdash; I would love to have you as part of the docs community.

-Please refer to our [Contribution Guidelines](https://github.com/FirstSolar/docs/blob/main/CONTRIBUTING.md) and [Code of Conduct](https://github.com/FirstSolar/docs/blob/main/CODE_OF_CONDUCT.md).
+Please refer to our [Contribution Guidelines](https://github.com/FirstSolar/docs/blob/main/CONTRIBUTING.md) and [Code of Conduct](https://github.com/FirstSolar/docs/blob/main/CODE_OF_CONDUCT.md) if you're interested in helping.

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind are welcome!